-Consistent with Title IX, the College prohibits all forms of sex discrimination, including sexual harassment, as defined by Title IX and the Title IX Regulations and as explained in detail in this Policy.
+Consistent with Title IX, the College prohibits all forms of sex discrimination as defined by Title IX and Title IX regulations, and as explained in detail in this policy.

-The College is committed to protecting, maintaining, and encouraging both freedom of expression and full academic freedom of inquiry, teaching, service, and research.
+The College is committed to protecting, maintaining, and encouraging both freedom of inquiry, teaching, service, and research.
 However, raising issues of academic freedom and freedom of expression will not automatically excuse behavior that constitutes a violation of this Policy or the law.
 The College will balance the enforcement of this Policy with freedom of speech and academic freedom.
+The procedures, including the grievance process, set forth in this Policy apply when an employee, student (or applicant for admission) is either a Complainant or Respondent (as the terms are defined in this Policy).